ranhya/ranhya.github.io/content/posts/uncharted 2.md

 ### Gunplay
 The gun play feels a little bit… unsatisfying—it feels like you’re shooting blanks or nerf darts at the enemy, and it’s not helped by the fact that the weapons you’ll be using the most—that being the ARs: the AK and the M4.
 These two are probably the worst culprits in my opinion, they are just too inaccurate and are only good to spray down enemies with.
 Spraying down enemies is most of what you’ll be doing, at least on crushing difficulty and below.
 Most of the enemies have helmets preventing them from dying from one headshot, and even if they don’t the hit-boxes are kind of atrocious; a lot of the time I would feel as though an enemy should have died but in fact they were alive and then they would one shot me with a shotgun or something.
 The weapons I had the most luck with were the 92FS and the FAL, as well as the shotguns and of course the RPG and Grenade Launcher were great too when I had access to them though I did find myself not using them as much as getting another weapon after running out of ammo mid fight was kind of annoying.

-The good weapons just don’t have enough ammo to make them worth while most of the time, like the Deagle and the Wes, which are both 1 shot kills on unarmored enemies each have a very limited ammo capacity—which makes sense they would be very OP if you could use them as much as the AK or the 92FS… but because of that I never found it worth while to pick them up unless I was fighting a stronger opponent like an armored enemy or something.
+The good weapons just don’t have enough ammo to make them worth while most of the time, like the Deagle and the Wes, which are both 1 shot kills on unarmored enemies each have a limited ammo capacity—which makes sense they would be OP if you could use them as much as the AK or the 92FS… but because of that I never found it worth while to pick them up unless I was fighting a stronger opponent like an armored enemy or something.
 And even then blind firing from cover was a way better strategy a lot of the time.
 Especially when fighting certain enemies like the armored guys with shotguns or the shield guys.

 Oh yeah the blind fire is actually really good.